SW-418/go-test-api/README.md

 # go-test-api
-A test API created using Go
+A basic test API written in Go for learning.